 SFTP and SSH are both secure protocols, but they serve different purposes.
-SSH is used for secure remote login, while SFTP is used for secure file transfers—and it actually runs over SSH.
-This article explains how they differ, how they work together, and which one to use.
+SSH is used for secure remote access, while SFTP is used for secure file transfers, and it runs over SSH.
+This guide explains how they differ, how they work together, and which one to use.

 What is SSH?
 What is SSH used for?